Legal Updated 5 min read

 What did the appeals court decide?

-The New York appeals court upheld the jury’s $3.3 million verdict, rejecting Ford’s arguments for reversal and affirming the findings that Ford was negligent and that its brake products were a significant contributing factor to the plaintiff’s illness.
+The New York Appellate Division, Fourth Department, upheld the jury’s $3.3 million verdict in July 2025, rejecting Ford’s arguments for reversal and affirming the findings that Ford was negligent and that its brake products were a significant contributing factor to the plaintiff’s illness.